prefix-dev/pixi/docs/reference/cli.md

 Which gets generated on `pixi add` or when you manually change the [manifest file](configuration.md) file and run `pixi install`.

 ##### Options
+    /// Install the environment as defined in the lockfile, doesn't abort when lockfile isn't up-to-date with the manifest file.

 - `--manifest-path <MANIFEST_PATH>`: the path to [manifest file](configuration.md), by default it searches for one in the parent directories.
-- `--frozen`: install the environment as defined in the lockfile.
-Without checking the status of the lockfile.
+- `--frozen`: install the environment as defined in the lockfile, doesn't update `pixi.lock` if it isn't up-to-date with [manifest file](configuration.md).
 It can also be controlled by the `PIXI_FROZEN` environment variable (example: `PIXI_FROZEN=true`).
 - `--locked`: only install if the `pixi.lock` is up-to-date with the [manifest file](configuration.md)[^1].
 It can also be controlled by the `PIXI_LOCKED` environment variable (example: `PIXI_LOCKED=true`).
 Conflicts with `--frozen`.

 ```shell